-- A. Adequate space must be provided for on-site stacking, storage and queuing of vehicles. - B. The required stacking distance for the site may be distributed between access points serving the site, provided a minimum stacking of 20 feet is provided at all access points.

-- C. Stacking spaces must be a minimum of 8 feet in width and 20 feet in length. - D. Vehicles using drive-thru facilities shall not encroach on or interfere with the on-site or off-site use of streets, and sidewalks by vehicles and pedestrians. - E. Stacking spaces for internal drive-through services shall be measured from the point of service and within a designated drive aisle (See Figure 17.8.2).
-Stacking spaces are shown in Table 17.8.3.
+- A. Adequate space must be provided for on-site stacking, storage and queuing of vehicles. - B. The required stacking distance for the site may be distributed between access points serving the site, provided a minimum stacking of 20 feet is provided at all access points. - C. Stacking spaces must be a minimum of 8 feet in width and 20 feet in length. - D. Vehicles using drive-thru facilities shall not encroach on or interfere with the on-site or off-site use of streets, and sidewalks by vehicles and pedestrians. - E. Stacking spaces for internal drive-through services shall be measured from the point of service and within a designated drive aisle (See Figure 17.8.2).
+Stacking spaces are shown in Table 17.8.3. - F. Stacking distances for individual parking lots are indicated in able 17.8.4 (See Figure 17.8.3).

-Table 17.8.3: Drive-Through Stacking
+Table 17.8.4: Drive-Through Stacking

 Type of Facility Minimum Number of Stacking Spaces

 Car Wash, Automatic 2

 Car Wash, Self-Service 2

 Dry Cleaner, Drive-Through 2

 Financial Institution, Drive-Through 1

 Gasoline Pump Island 1

 Liquor Store, Drive-Through 2

 Restaurant, Drive-Through 4

 Other Determined by the Director with queuing study